greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/communities-of-practice_1_1.md

 ---
-title: "Communities of Practice"
+title: Communities of Practice
-description: "Cross Functional team focusing on specific topics.
-Learn more!"
+description: Cross Functional team focusing on specific topics.
+Learn more!
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/communities-of-practice_1_1/
+linkTitle: Communities of Practice
+type: docs
 ---

 ### What's a Community of Practice?